 Cape Canaveral, Florida

-I was exactly the kind of nerdy kid who thought this place was amazing growing up.
+I was exactly the kind of nerdy kid who thought the Kennedy Space Center was amazing growing up.
 You can immerse yourself in all things space, and even though the shuttle program is no longer active, it’s still possible to catch a launch if you time it right.
 If you’re not lucky enough to visit during a launch, don’t worry – there’s still plenty to do at the space center.
 One of the big attractions is the heroes and legends of space, which includes a 4D presentation about the pioneers, as well as the Astronaut Hall of Fame.
 You can also get an up-close view of the space shuttle Atlantis, which was retired a few years ago after carrying astronauts to space on numerous missions.

 Your admission also includes a bus tour to some of the behind the scenes areas related to spaceflight.
 The 40-minute tour takes you past the Vehicle Assembly Building and launch sites.
 One of the cooler things is the giant crawler that moved launch vehicles into position ever so slowly with its massive treads.
 The tour concludes at the Apollo/Saturn V Center, where you’re free to explore the exhibits on your own before catching a bus back to the visitor center.
 While there, you can also purchase certain extras like lunch with an astronaut and mission training simulations.
 Find out all the visitor info you need on the Space Center’s official website.